KarlPiper/apple-wasd-keyboards/README.md

 ⇥      | Tab | RIGHTWARDS ARROW TO BAR
 fn     | Function | N/A

-* New keyboards seem to use the alternative key symbol.
-It’s wider, and is not upside down in *Apple Symbols*.
+* New keyboards seem to use the alternative option key symbol.
+When using *Apple Symbols* it will display (properly) as a wider version, rather than upside-down.
 * Enter ≠ Return
 	* Apple uses the left hooked arrow rather than the actual return symbol.
 * Backspace ≠ Delete